Study of Cirmtuzumab and Paclitaxel for Metastatic or Locally Advanced, Unresectable Breast Cancer

 Open to people ages 18 years and up

-- Metastatic or locally advanced, unresectable, Her2 negative breast cancer.
-Her2 status should reflect the most recent biopsy results.
+- Biopsy-confirmed, metastatic or locally advanced surgically unresectable, HER2 negative breast cancer.
+HER2 status should reflect the most recent biopsy results.

-- Triple negative breast cancer, or ER/PR positive breast cancer that has exhausted standard endocrine therapy and/or in the opinion of the treating oncologist, warrants cytotoxic chemotherapy.
+- ER/PR negative (<10% of cells staining for ER or PR) breast cancer or have ER/PR positive (≥10% of cells staining for ER or PR) breast cancer that has exhausted standard endocrine therapy and/or in the opinion of the treating oncologist, warrants cytotoxic chemotherapy.

-- Measurable or evaluable disease as defined by RECIST v1.1.
-Subjects with bone only disease will be eligible if disease is considered measurable.
+- Measurable disease as defined by RECIST v1.1.
+Measurable lesions will be confirmed by radiographic imaging (CT or MRI).
+Patients with bone only disease will be eligible if disease is considered measurable and a soft tissue component is present and can be biopsied..

-- Subject has not received prior taxane chemotherapy in the metastatic setting.
+- There is no limit to prior lines of therapy, but patients must not have received prior taxane chemotherapy in the metastatic setting.

 - ECOG Performance Status ≤ 2.